bifurcationkit/BifurcationKitDocs.jl/docs/src/eigensolver.md

 ## List of implemented eigen solvers

+The detailed information for each one of them is located in the [API](@ref Library-EIG)

 1. Default `eigen` Julia eigensolver for matrices.
 You can create it via `eig = DefaultEig()`.
 Note that you can also specify how the eigenvalues are ordered (by decreasing real part by default).
 You can then compute 3 eigenelements of `J` like `eig(J, 3)`.
 2. Eigensolver from `Arpack.jl`.
 You can create one via `eigsolver = EigArpack()` and pass appropriate options (see [Arpack.jl](https://github.com/JuliaLinearAlgebra/Arpack.jl)).
 For example, you can compute eigenvalues using Shift-Invert method with shift `σ` by using `EigArpack(σ, :LR)`.
 Note that you can specify how the eigenvalues are ordered (by decreasing real part by default).
 Finally, this method can be used for (sparse) matrix or Matrix-Free formulation.
 For a matrix `J`, you can compute 3 eigen-elements using `eig(J, 3)`.
 In the case of a Matrix-Free jacobian `dx -> J(dx)`, you need to tell the eigensolver the dimension of the state space by giving an example of vector: `eig = EigArpack(v0 = zeros(10))`.
 You can then compute 3 eigen-elements using `eig(dx -> J(dx), 3)`.
 3. Eigensolver from `KrylovKit.jl`.
 You create one via `eig = EigKrylovKit()` and pass appropriate options (see [KrylovKit.jl](https://github.com/Jutho/KrylovKit.jl)).
 This method can be used for (sparse) matrix or Matrix-Free formulation.
 In the case of a matrix `J`, you can create a solver like this `eig = EigKrylovKit()`.
 Then, you compute 3 eigen-elements using `eig(J, 3)`.
 In the case of a Matrix-Free jacobian `dx -> J(dx)`, you need to tell the eigensolver the dimension of the state space by giving an example of vector: `eig = EigKrylovKit(x₀ = zeros(10))`.
 You can then compute 3 eigen-elements using `eig(dx -> J(dx), 3)`.